-The Committee grants the stock awards for each director's prior year's board service under the 2009 Stock Plan at its first scheduled meeting each calendar year.
-See Stock-Based Award Grant Practices, Page 54.
-Amounts shown in the Stock Awards column reflect grants awarded under the 2009 Stock Plan at the Committee's meeting on January 25, 2018, for board service in 2017.
+The Committee grants the stock awards for each director's prior year's board service at its first scheduled meeting each calendar year.
+See Stock-Based Award Grant Practices, Page 48.
+Amounts shown in the Stock Awards column of the 2018 Director Compensation table reflect grants awarded under the 2009 Stock Plan at the Committee's meeting on January 31, 2019, for board service in 2018.

 The company also provides outside directors with life insurance, personal umbrella liability insurance and spouse travel and meals for certain business events.
-See Perquisites and Other Personal Benefits, Page 55, for details about these benefits.
-Amounts contained in the All Other Compensation column reflect the aggregate cost of these individual benefits.
+See Perquisites and Other Personal Benefits, Page 49, for details about these benefits.
+Amounts contained in the All Other Compensation column of the 2018 Director Compensation table reflect the aggregate cost of these individual benefits.